CESSProject/doc-v2/developer/cess-sdk/sdk-rust/chain/audit/query/counted_clear.md

 # Query: counted_clear

-Retrieves the number of times a given account has failed to submit the required service proof for a challenge on the CESS chain.
-This is an important metric for evaluating a miner's consistency and reliability in fulfilling service requirements.
+Retrieves the number of consecutive unsubmitted proofs for the miner's current challenge.
+This metric tracks the number of times the miner has failed to submit the required proof for the ongoing challenge.
+Once the miner submits the proof, the record will be reset to 0.

 ---